ScaleDrone/scaledrone-java/README.md

 ## Changelog

+* `0.6.0` - Added message history features.
+Created a `Message` class that wraps the sent data, member as well as new properties such as message ID, timestamp and clientID.
 * `0.5.0` - Add up `close()` method.
 * `0.4.0` - Hook up `onFailure` listener.
 This can be used for reconnecting.
 * `0.3.0` - Add `member` parameter to `onMessage` listener method.